mattilyra/naklar/README.md

 what's missing
 ==============
-- an easy way to inspect parameters (the keys) for experiments
+- an easy way to inspect what parameters (the keys) are defined for experiments
 - ...